Spinal Decompression in Eau Claire, WI

 Per Session: $50 – $200 (depending on package options).

-Care Plans: We offer compliant payment options for patients requiring a full course of treatment (typically 15–20 sessions).
+Care Plans: We offer compliant payment options for patients requiring a full course of rehabilitation (typically 15–20 sessions).
+Check our special offers for current introductory rates.

 Frequently Asked Questions